Checklist header

 • How many workers you need to have

-EORs handle hiring and employment for you
+EORs handle hiring and international employment for you

 Both PEOs and EORs offer health benefits for workers